eprbell/rp2/docs/user_faq.md

 There is an ongoing debate on how to capture this scenario from a tax perspective: how is the locked-forever crypto handled?
 Are the first yields considered "recovered" capital and the following ones staking?
 I don't have a definitive answer to the question, but RP2 has expressive primitives that can be used to describe many tax scenarios in different ways.
 Check this [RP2 issue](https://github.com/eprbell/rp2/issues/4) for a brainstorming on the subject and consult your tax professional.
 If you have additional insight on this, feel free to contribute to the issue or open a new one.

 ### How to Handle NFTs?
 RP2 treats NFTs like cryptocurrencies, that is as property.
-Use a unique asset type for each NFT, both in the config file and in the input spreadsheet: e.g. ETH_BORED_APE_4363.
+Use a unique asset type for each NFT, both in the config file and in the input spreadsheet (see the [input files](input_files.md) section of the documentation for format details): e.g. ETH_BORED_APE_4363.
 There is debate on whether NFTs should be treated as collectibles instead, but this has not been clarified officially by the IRS yet, to the best of my knowledge.
 Ask a tax professional for the correct answer in any given year.

 ### How to Handle Futures and Options?
 Calling for help on this question: if you have insight on this please open an issue or a PR.